 cleaning the litter box to use masks and gloves to prevent contaminating their hands.

-Cleaning the litter box should happen at least every week while scooping out feces or stool from
+Cleaning should happen at least every week while scooping out feces or stool from

-and urine clumps then throw out the entire content of the litter box into a trash bag.
+and urine clumps then throw out the entire contents into a trash bag.
 Make sure

 that anything that falls on the floor should be swept inside the trash bag too.
 Then seal it tight

 and throw it into the garbage receptacle outside.

 Next, use a a sponge, detergent, and warm water to clean it thoroughly.
 Scrub all

 over the inside and outside of the box as well as the scooper.
 Then you dry it with a dry towel or